MarlinFirmware/AutoBuildMarlin/README.md

 - The **Auto Build Marlin** panel displays information about your selected motherboard and basic machine parameters.
 Each board comes with one or more build environments that are used to generate the final Marlin binary.
 Choose the environment that best matches your MCU, bootloader, etc.

   ![Environments](https://github.com/MarlinFirmware/AutoBuildMarlin/raw/master/img/abm-envs.png)

+## Internals

+The Auto Build Marlin extension for VSCode contributes a welcome panel, registered commands, a web view panel, a custom editor, and (soon) a tree view.
+It is built in Javascript so we don't have to learn TypeScript.